Cohomological Twisting of 2-Linearization and Extended TQFT: Twisting and 2-Linearization

 This is a function which, given a 3-cycle in the space $BG$, defines a number in $U(1)$, satisfying the cocycle condition.
 It is usual to think of the classifying space defined simplicially, and therefore to consider what $\omega$ does to 3-simplices.

 Now, the classical part of the DW construction with associated 3-cocycle $\omega$ gives cocycles of different degree associated to the groupoids of connections for manifolds of different dimension.
 In general, a $k$-dimensional cobordism will produce a groupoid (as object, or part of a span) which has a $(3-k)$-cocycle associated to it.
-This data arise from the ``transgression'' of the original cocycle, an algebraic structure explained very nicely by Willerton \cite{willerton}.
+This data arises from the ``transgression'' of the original cocycle, an algebraic structure explained very nicely by Willerton \cite{willerton}.
 We briefly summarize it here.

-First, this concept involves the view of a (flat) connection on a $k$-dimensional manifold $M$ can be understood as a (homotopy class of) map(s) into the classifying space, $f : M \ra BG$.
+First, this concept uses the fact that a (flat) connection on a $k$-dimensional manifold $M$ can be understood as a homotopy class of maps into the classifying space, $f : M \ra BG$.
 Recall that an indirect definition of $BG$ is precisely this fact.
 The classifying space functor $B$ is right adjoint to the fundamental-groupoid functor $\Pi_1$, so that in particular $Hom(\Pi_1(M),G) \cong Hom(M,BG)$, where the second term consists of homotopy classes of maps of spaces.
 The most important feature of $BG$ is that its fundamental group is $G$ and all other homotopy groups are trivial.
 More concrete constructions of $BG$ for particular $G$ depend on exactly which category of spaces $BG$ is considered to lie in.

 One standard choice, used in the ``bar construction'' is that $BG$ is a simplicial set.
-It can be constructed by taking a single base-point (if $G$ is a group, or one base-point for each object if $G$ is a groupoid), adding edges for each element of $G$, and then adjoining higher-dimensional cells as necessary to make sure there are no higher homotopy groups.
+It is constructed by taking a single base-point (if $G$ is a group, or one base-point for each object if $G$ is a groupoid), adding edges for each element of $G$, and then adjoining higher-dimensional cells as necessary to make sure there are no higher homotopy groups.
 For instance, one would add: a triangular face adjoining edges $f$, $g$ and $fg$ to make this loop contractible; a tetrahedron between four such triangles expressing each associativity relation; and so on.
-It will be convenient to take $BG$ to be presented as such a simplicial complex.
+For convenience, we take $BG$ as presented as such a simplicial complex.
 A 3-cocycle $\omega$ on $BG$ then gives a value in $U(1)$ to each 3-simplex $\Delta_3$ in $BG$.
 (A smooth realization of $BG$ will treat this as an integral of some 3-form over the 3-chain $\Delta_3$.
 In general, when describing integration in the group $U(1)$, we will treat it as the additive group $\mathbb{R}/\mathbb{Z}$).